awestlake87/pyo3-asyncio/README.md

 * Contributing Notes: [github](https://github.com/awestlake87/pyo3-asyncio/blob/master/Contributing.md)

+> PyO3 Asyncio is a _brand new_ part of the broader PyO3 ecosystem.
+Feel free to open any issues for feature requests or bugfixes for this crate.

 ## Quickstart

 Here we initialize the runtime, import Python's `asyncio` library and run the given future to completion using Python's default `EventLoop` and Tokio.
 Inside the future, we convert `asyncio` sleep into a Rust future and await it.